|I Pre-Award – Proposal Development and Submission

 SPAdmin will make every effort to submit your application in a timely manner.
 To ensure successful submission, SPAdmin strongly encourages early actions, including:

-- Submitting signed internal forms to SPAdmin at least two days before you plan to submit
+- Submitting signed internal forms to SPAdmin at least three business days before the deadline

-- Providing a review copy of the application to SPAdmin at least two days before you plan to submit
+- Providing a review copy of the application to SPAdmin at least three business days before the deadline

 - Planning to submit your application